chainloop-dev/chainloop/README.md

 Ops can mix and match with different integrations while **not requiring developers to make any changes on their side**!

-You can see the list of available integrations [here](./docs/integrations.md) of by using the CLI `chainloop integration available list`
+To learn more and to find the list of available integrations, check our [integrations page](./docs/integrations.md)

 ### Role-tailored experience